Pediatric early hearing detection and intervention (EHDI)

 Children who seem to have typical hearing should continue to have their hearing evaluated at regular doctors' appointments.
 In-office hearing screening is usually done at ages 4, 5, 6, 8, and 10, and any other time if there's a concern from a parent or guardian that a child may have decreased hearing.

-What can I expect with Pediatric Early Hearing Detection and Intervention (EHDI)?
+What can I expect with pediatric early hearing detection and intervention (EHDI)?

 During the hearing screening, our pediatric audiologists use state-of-the-art procedures to test your baby’s hearing.
-These tests can include:

 If your child is identified as deaf or hard of hearing, we will refer you to a care team that can include an audiologist, otolaryngologist (ENT), family-focused care coordination specialist, and any other necessary specialists.
 Early intervention is an important step in giving your child the best opportunity for optimal development.